mrd0x/secblog/src/pages/process-injection-fundamentals/index.md

 ### Syscalls

 Direct syscalls are the most difficult to use because they will vary from OS version and therefore require additional work and customization for different versions.
 On the plus side they are undetectable since you make the call directly to the kernel without any intermediatery APIs.
 There are several tools that can make life easier when using syscalls such as <a href="https://github.com/jthuraisamy/SysWhispers">SysWhispers</a> and <a href="https://github.com/outflanknl/Dumpert">Dumpert</a>.

+# Final Note

+Having read this post thoroughly, you should now have a basic understanding of the Windows architecture, process injection and the programmitcal ways to go about process injection.
+Your next steps should be opening up Visual Studio and testing out the various injection techniques, using different functions from the Windows API and Native API, and if you're brave enough try direct syscalls.
+Don't stress too much if your executable is caught by AV, I'll be following up later with an article covering evasion techniques.

 # Additional Resources